boatboatboatboatboat/industrialhellscape/README.md

 #  Industrial Hellscape - A Java Minecraft 1.20.1 mod

 A Java Minecraft mod that adds gritty industrial-themed decorative blocks.
 I encourage feedback on how to make this documentation more clear for new Java mod-creators.
-I hate MCreator.
-I hate the lack of written guides for Java modding.
-I do this out of spite.

 # Files